 Donors form the backbone of a nonprofit’s mission.
 One of the foremost objectives of a nonprofit is to raise as much donations as they could, to fund their cause.
 Reaching out to new audience is a way to attain this.
 But it gets much more easier for any nonprofit if they are able to retain their old donors.
-A donor retained is similar to a new donor added.
+A donor retained can prove to be of greater value than acquiring a new one.

 Here, we have compiled a few tips to improve the donor retention rate for your nonprofit.